1. Water Damage

 • Do not open or spread the book.

-• Wrap the book in plastic sheet and unprinted newspaper or other absorbent paper you have.
+• Wrap the book in a plastic sheet, unprinted newspaper, or other absorbent paper.

 • Stand up the book on its top or bottom to let the water drain away.

-• If the color is bleeding, you can wrap it in aluminum foil rather than paper towels.
+• If the color is bleeding, wrap it in aluminum foil rather than paper towels.

 • Keep the air circulating with the fan or air mover.
 It’s a good idea not to aim it these air movers directly at the books.